V4Fire/cli/README.md

 v4fire fix-changelog
 ```

-It will scan repo for all files with name `CHANGELOG.md`, resolve conflicts and sort record by dates.
+It will scan repo for all files with name `CHANGELOG.md`, resolve conflicts and sort records by date.
 WARNING: Conflicts within the same record may not be resolved correctly!

 ### Make test